CHORISTERS JANUARY 2024

 2018 started with the news that due to ill health 2nd tenor Ron Palmer retired from the Choir.
 Ron was a chorister for about 15 years, many of those as Treasurer and he took great pleasure and pride in collecting all sorts of memorabilia to archive for the Choir’s history.

 On 10th January we tragically received the news that Bass John Wyson suddenly died at his home.
 John’s funeral on 2nd February 2018 at Caldicot Catholic Church was attended by over 50 choristers who also sang Gwahoddiad and Llef at Langstone Crematorium.

 On April 9th we were saddened to learn of the death at the Royal Gwent Hospital of long-serving chorister of over 53 years, Colin Jones.

-However, since the start of the new year, we have recruited two second tenors in the form of Ron Ashton who recently moved from Bristol to Caldicot, Richard Coles who is the son in law of late chorister John Mattia.
+However, since the start of the new year, we have recruited a second tenor in the form of Ron Ashton who recently moved from Bristol to Caldicot.
+Ron switched to Chepstow MVC in 2021.

 We were saddened to hear of the death of retired chorister Doug King on Monday 20th September 2018.
 Doug had served about 40 years with the choir before his retirement three years ago.

 Regretfully, Bass chorister John MacCarthur has informed us that due to continuing ill health and the distance from Coleford to Caldicot he is unable to continue with the choir.
 Long-serving chorister and one-time committee member he will be missed.